$425 per hour plus

 Mediator Christine T. Elzer has represented more than 200 clients in mediations.
 From that experience, she has learned what types of skills a mediator should have, and what works and doesn't work in mediation.
 She brings that experience to the table both as a counselor to her clients in mediations, and also as a neutral mediator.

 Christine completed mediation training offered by the Alternative Group, a well-respected mediation practice group.
 She is a member of the Board of Directors of the Mediation Council of Western Pennsylvania.
 She is an approved mediator for the United States District Court for the Western District of Pennsylvania.
-She also provides pro bono mediation services for the Equal Employment Opportunity Commission (EEOC) and the Pittsburgh Commission on Human Relations (PghCHR), and acts as a mediator and arbitrator for the Allegheny County Housing Court; and serves as an arbitrator for Allegheny County's arbitration program.
+She also provides pro bono mediation services for the Equal Employment Opportunity Commission (EEOC) and the Pittsburgh Commission on Human Relations (PghCHR); acts as a mediator and arbitrator for the Allegheny County Housing Court; and serves as an arbitrator for Allegheny County's arbitration program.